Do-it-Yourself Electrical Wiring Articles | Electrical Wiring Diagrams | Electrical Questions and Answers

 electrical-wiring troubleshooting

-I must admit that my Dad loved troubleshooting!
-He would rather take on the task of troubleshooting electrical wiring then he would construction jobs, and Yes - My Dad was the Best Troubleshooter there was; and I'm glad to say that I listened and paid attention to his teachings about troubleshooting.
+I must admit that my father loved troubleshooting!
+He would rather take on the task of troubleshooting electrical wiring then he would construction jobs, he was the Best Troubleshooter there was; and I'm glad to say that I listened and paid attention to his teachings about troubleshooting.
 Many times it pays to be quiet and just observe.

 Ask questions - then Listen, and the pieces to the puzzle start to appear.